-Major Causes of Hyperelasticity
+Major causes of hyperelasticity

 Hyperelasticity is often found in people with Ehlers-Danlos Syndrome (EDS).
 EDS is a collective group of genetic disorders that alter the connective tissues that play a vital role in structuring and supporting the organs, bones, skin, and blood vessels in the human body.

 The different types of EDS are hypermobility, arthrochalasia, kyphoscoliosis, dermatosparaxis, vascular, and classic.
 Of these, the most severe is vascular EDS, which affects the walls of the blood vessels and the intestines.

-Connective Tissue and Hyperelasticity
+Connective tissue and hyperelasticity

 Lymphoma is a type of skin cancer that arises in the white blood cells of the immune system.
 It often occurs as skin rashes that can spread all over the body.

-- Pseudoxanthoma elasticum (PXE): This is a progressive disorder that is distinguished by the accumulation of calcium and other minerals in the elastic fiber.
-Elastic fiber makes up connective tissues that provide stiffness and flexibility to the entire body.
+PXE is a progressive disorder that is distinguished by the accumulation of calcium and other minerals in the elastic fiber.
+Elastic fibers make up connective tissues that provide stiffness and flexibility to the entire body.
 When the accumulated minerals in the fiber damage the connective tissue, it leads to stretchy skin.

-Age and Elasticity
+Age and elasticity

 - Exposure to sun: Daily exposure to too much sun can damage collagen and inhibit the body from producing new collagen.
 It increases wrinkles and the skin becomes stretchy.
-Also, ultraviolet exposure can break down elastin fibers, making the skin saggy.
+Also, ultraviolet (UV) exposure can break down elastin fibers, making the skin saggy.